lentilus/typstar/README.md

 ```

 - Add a comment like `// ANKI: MY::DECK` to your document to set a deck used for all flashcards after this comment (You can use multiple decks per file)
+- Add a file named `.anki` containing a deck name to define a default deck on a directory base
 - Add a file named `.anki.typ` to define a preamble on a directory base.
 You can find the default preamble [here](./src/anki/typst_compiler.py).
 - Tip: Despite the use of SVGs you can still search your flashcards in Anki as the typst source is added into an invisible html paragraph